 4. Hard-Fork Initiation

 6. Treasury Withdrawals

 As stated before, one of the core principles of on-chain governance and CIP-1694 is that any ada holder has to be able to submit a governance action.
 To avoid spamming the network, ada holders must deposit a fixed amount of ada when submitting a governance action on-chain.
 The deposit will be returned immediately when a ratified action is enacted, the action expires, or a ratified action is dropped.

 Governance actions will count as being ratified after passing through an on-chain voting process.
 Different governance actions have other approval/ratification requirements, such as approval by the Constitutional Committee, DReps, and SPOs.
 For a breakdown of the mentioned distinct groups, read here.

-It is currently proposed that no more than one of the six governance action types can be staged for enactment in any given epoch.
+It is currently proposed that no more than one of the seven governance action types can be staged for enactment in any given epoch.
 As a drastic measure, DReps and SPOs can pass a motion of no-confidence in the current Constitutional Committee.
 Thereby dissolving the Constitutional Committee and forcing the creation of a new one.
 As the committee enters a state of no-confidence, all prior actions that have not been enacted (whether or not they have been ratified) are immediately dropped/canceled.